SJ23 Tech Tip F34, (Updated 2022-09-25) Bob Schimmel, Jon Raymond. | |||||||||||||

 VARIOUS RIG FAILURES to WATCH FOR

+1x19 BROKEN STRANDS, (2020) - A strand that stands proud, particularly where it enters a swage terminal, is highly suspect.
+That was the case shown here on Panache's factory original lower shroud.
+While the rigging is 45 years old, the boat was used only 6 months of the year and stored dry under a tarp for the other 6 months.
+Panache has only seen fresh water but this failure is within her expected use rate.
+So time for replacement.
+At the very least, shrouds should be replaced in pairs.
+But best to replace all four.
 A local SJ24 suffered a broken mast in 2020 which prompted several of us to speculate the reason for the failure.
 I was shocked to also discover a broken strand (lower shroud) on Panache as I inspected the rigging only 3 months previous.
 This broken strand is not a show stopper for the remainder of this season but out of an abundance of caution I taped over the break to keep the remaining strands in place.
-Then I reinforced the shroud with 1/8" Dyneema looped through the top and bottom toggles and tensioned with a trucker's rolling hitch to close the loop.
+Then I reinforced the shroud with 1/8" Dyneema looped through the top and bottom toggles then tensioned with a trucker's rolling hitch to close the loop.
+The Dyneema was also loosely wrapped around the shroud to eliminate vibration.
 The Dyneema could actually slacken the shroud.
 Needless to say, Panache's shrouds were replaced in the Spring of 2021.
 By the way, the SJ24 mast broke when a 1/4" turnbuckle toggle on a lower shroud broke while sailing close hauled.
 When the lower shroud let go, the mast immediately buckled, breaking at the spreaders.
-This mast has the optional racing foot equipped turning blocks for internal halyards and a hinge for stepping the mast.
-The deck hinge plate was strong enough to stay attached but tore the mast foot and some aluminum off the bottom of the mast.
-While the failure was due to crevice corrosion as shown in fig 2 above (rigging was 43 years old), stress fatigue while stepping the mast (Got to loosen the rigging of a SJ when stepping the mast) or stepping on the turnbuckle while it lays on the deck are also suspect.
-Expect similar breakage on an SJ23, so look after your rigging.
-A replacement mast is difficult to find and expensive to transport.
-A used SJ24 mast was found, new shrouds attached and the SJ24 is sailing again.
+This mast has the optional racing foot equipped

+to transport.
+Hutchamia - Notice the multiple broken strands and advanced corrosion in this SJ23 shroud.
+It is corroded about half way through.
+I think the previous owner tried to maintain some strength by wrapping the wire with steel strands and then taping over the "repair'" to cover the "meat hooks".
+Problem is, the tape sealed the SS in a pocket of anaerobic water, thereby blocking any drying air.
+In time that started the crevice corrosion.
+Its doubtful it was ever inspected again!
+Not to worry, all the standing rigging on this SJ23 was being replaced in 2021 by Jon Raymond, the new owner.
 WIRE KINK & STRESS FATIGUE - A sharp kink in the wire also deserves attention and possible replacement.
 While stainless steel is malleable, seldom can you straighten 1x19 wire from a sharp kink.
-However, I have straightened a 6" radius bend with no problem but it is your call concerning the condition of the wire on your boat.
+But I have straightened a 6" radius bend with no problem but it is your call concerning the condition of the wire on your boat.
 If you think it looks bad, chances are it probably is and you should replace it.
 When a kinked or bent wire is repeatedly stretched and released with each tack it will eventually break.
 Generally one strand first, after which the rest let go, domino style.
-This phenomenon is called stress fatigue and is exactly the same as flexing a small steel plate back and forth to break it.
-This is precisely why the tangs must be in line with the wire.
-If you sail the boat with loose rigging over lumpy water, the vibration will hasten this problem.
+This phenomenon is called stress fatigue and is exactly the same as flexing a thin steel plate back and forth to break it.
+This is precisely why the mast tangs must be inline with the wire.
+When you sail the boat with loose rigging over lumpy water, the vibration will hasten this problem.
 All this fatigue just takes longer on a boat, BUT the final event happens real quick and comes with a much bigger surprise!
 Kaboom......
 TURNBUCKLE WINTER STORAGE ON DECK - Once the mast is down

 resist the temptation to lay the shrouds on the deck.
 If you step